-The Board Committees are governed by Articles 19 to 23 of the Articles of Association and Articles 23 to 28 of the Board Regulations.
+The Board Committees are governed by Articles 19 to 23 of the Company By-Laws and Articles 23 to 28 of the Rules of the Board of Directors.
 Both documents are available on the corporate website, www.grupoacs.com/gobierno-corporativo.